matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ```

 To support usage from web browsers the rendezvous URLs should allow CORS requests from any origin and expose the headers
-which aren’t on the CORS [request header](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_request_header) and
+which aren't on the CORS [request header](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_request_header) and
 [response header](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_response_header) safelists:

 ```http